Nya2k/book-catalog/README.md

     ```
     python manage.py runserver
     ```
-    Then open `http://localhost:8000/` on browser to see the project result.
+    Then open `http://localhost:8000/main` on browser to see the project result.

 #### Deploy project to Adaptable
-1. Sign in to Adaptable then open the Dashboard
+1. Sign in to Adaptable then open the Dashboard.
-2. Create `new App` then choose `Connect an Existing Repository`
+2. Create `new App` then choose `Connect an Existing Repository`.
-3. Choose `book_catalog` repository and `main` branch to deploy
+3. Choose `book_catalog` repository and `main` branch to deploy.
-4. Choose `Python App Template` then `PostgreSQL`
+4. Choose `Python App Template` then `PostgreSQL`.
-5. Change the Python version (mine is 3.11) and fill the `Start Command` with the following command `python manage.py migrate && gunicorn book_catalog.wsgi`
+5. Change the Python version (mine is 3.11) and fill the `Start Command` with the following command `python manage.py migrate && gunicorn book_catalog.wsgi`.
-6. Type the application name to be the web domain (mine is `book-catalog`)
+6. Type the application name to be the web domain (mine is `book-catalog`).
-7. Tick the `HTTP Listener on PORT` then deploy
+7. Tick the `HTTP Listener on PORT` then deploy.
 </details>

 <details>